motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 ```

 ## Git Configuration
 In order to make the git workflow smooth, you can configure WSL to use the Git Credential Manager installed on your Windows host.
 This only needs to be done once per WSL distro you have, and you may only ever have one.
-Note also, the you should `git clone` any repo you are working with inside your WSL disto file space.
+Note also, the you should `git clone` any repo you are working with inside your WSL distro file space.
 If you place the repo in the Windows file space (e.g. `C:\my_repo`), there will be a significant [performance](https://learn.microsoft.com/en-us/windows/wsl/filesystems#file-storage-and-performance-across-file-systems) hit and will noticeably slow your builds down.

 The README file directs you to set this up by first installing Git for Windows, then in WSL, configure your name and email and login to github with the Github CLI tool `gh`.